Notice of Intention to Enforce a Judgment

 This means that someone has been awarded a court order to recover money from you.
-They are going to enforce the order through the Enforcement of Judgments Office (EJO).
+They are going to enforce the order through the Enforcement of Judgements Office (EJO).

 - pay the amount on the attached notice in full to the person you owe it to within 10 days

-- contact the person to find out if an arrangement can be reached to pay off the outstanding amount
+- contact the person to find out if an arrangement can be reached to pay off the unpaid amount

-You should not contact the Enforcement of Judgments office as they do not have the power to set up an arrangement or take payment at this stage.
+You should not contact the Enforcement of Judgements office as they do not have the power to set up an arrangement or take payment at this stage.

 What happens next

-If you don’t do either of the above the person can ask the EJO to enforce the judgment they have obtained against you.
+If you don’t do either of the above the person can ask the EJO to enforce the judgement they have obtained against you.

 Once a case has been accepted for enforcement you will have to pay for the extra costs.
 This will involve: